-The term “wood lover paralysis” refers to a temporary state of muscle weakness and/or paralysis that begins several hours after consuming certain types of “magic mushrooms.”
+The term wood lover paralysis (WLP) refers to a temporary state of muscle weakness and/or paralysis that begins several hours after consuming certain types of magic mushrooms (aka psilocybin mushrooms or psychedelic mushrooms).
 The phenomenon appears to occur only after ingesting magic mushroom species that grow on wood, hence the name wood lover paralysis.

-Wood lover paralysis is reported most often for the species Psilocybe cyanescens and Psilocybe azurescens.
-It has also been reported for the following: P. allenii, P. stunzii, P. subaeruginosa, P. pelliculosa, and P. ovoideocystidiata.
+WLP is reported most often for the species Psilocybe cyanescens and Psilocybe azurescens.1 It has also been reported for the following: P. allenii, P. stunzii, P. subaeruginosa, P. pelliculosa, and P. ovoideocystidiata.

-Despite many anecdotal reports of wood lover paralysis (see below), no controlled scientific studies have been conducted.
+Despite many anecdotal reports of WLP (see below), no controlled scientific studies have been conducted.
 As a result, there is no consensus as to either the cause or solution to this longstanding problem.

-Below are some illustrative anecdotal reports about the symptoms and attempted treatments for wood lover paralysis.
+Below are some illustrative anecdotal reports about the symptoms and attempted treatments for WLP.
 Most of this information was found on blogs, such as Shroomery.
-We also discuss the leading theories for explaining the cause of wood lover paralysis.
+This article also discusses the leading theories for explaining the cause of WLP.

 Symptoms of Wood Lover Paralysis

-Below are some first-hand reports, taken from popular “magic mushroom” discussion forums.
-We have highlighted language showing the symptoms that appear to be consistent across all accounts.
-They are:
+Below are some first-hand reports that are taken from popular magic mushroom discussion forums like those on Shroomery, Erowid, and Bluelight.
+Bold text shows the symptoms that appear to be consistent across all accounts.
+In summary, they are: